dk14/wolfram-mega/docs/dsl.md

 > `dsl.unsafe` has numerics and sets as well

 > Theoretically, typescript to typescript transpiler (or a tricky macro) can force shadowing (and hide `accounts => `), thus making `dsl.unsafe` calls safe.
 It can also rewrite `dsl.if` to typescript's `if`.

+### Binomial pricing

+With great power comes great responsibility.
+Electricity is food, even if it comes from nuclear powerplant - there are still humans maintaining such a plant.
+Although nuclear powerplant is much more efficient, French are not that wrong about it.

+In any case, it is best to keep contracts human-interpretable, even if computational resources appear hardly bounded.
+It is a win-win approach - you don't have to either speculate statistical voodoo, nor waste computational resources.

+Elephant cannot fly.

+Computer is your ally.
+Computer can compute nearly anything, more than you'll ever need.
+But computer is a bit tricky, it doesn't care about human, it does not know what human needs, it only interacts with human in exchange for some of human's energy.

+And silicon computer won't work without electricity - no food, no computing.

+> Canadian in me says there is a possibility to build a stable silicon-based nicho ecológico somewhere in the solar system - machines would have a chance of being self sustained in there, since competition over solar energy would be minimal in space.
+Software would be self-replicating, time can be underclocked, can expand through signaling.

+> Asians say conciousness is transferrable, given that energy requirements satisfied.
+Ukrainians say - economic payload delivery to space is possible.

+>And we are asking: is it worth transferring YOUR particular individual energy supply in there though, `<username>`?